 Generally speaking, I didn’t have extremely bad experiences, and I’m very grateful for it!
 Also, I learned from my adventures, so it always goes better and better!

-Comment down below any mistakes to avoid so we can all help each other!
+Comment down below any travel mistakes to avoid so we can all help each other!

 Don’t forget to follow my blog and my other social media so we can talk more and get to know each other!